Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Haldane pseudopotentials for Yukawa-like interaction

 As the range of interactions tend to zero, $\alpha\rightarrow \infty$, and asymptotic of Tricomi function gives us $U\left(m+1;\frac{3}{2};\alpha^2\right)\sim \frac{1}{\alpha^{2(m+1)}}$ \cite{AbrSteg}.
 Therefore, the ultra-short range limit indeed gives $2V_0=v_0,~V_{>0}=0$.

 One important thing to note is that these pseudopotentials are nonnegative and monotonous.
 As we already said, this means that regardless of the value of parameters, the Hartree term will exceed the Fock term in our model.
-This may seem rather limiting, as new features occur mostly out of this area \cite{Coissard,Liu}; however, we argue that the very simplicity of the Yukawa model allows for a clearer picture; we may miss some phenomena, but those that do occur already in this model are made more striking and easier to trace.
-Besides, spectra of systems with arbitrary pseudopotentials can be computed just as easily (see \ref{pairi}), so this question is to be addressed in future works.
+This may seem rather limiting, as new features occur mostly out of this area \cite{Coissard,Liu}. {Oscillatory Yukawa interaction $V_{k,\alpha}(r)=v_0 \alpha (k^2+1)\frac{e^{\alpha r} \cos k\alpha r}{r}$, however, lacks this drawback.
+With calculus very similar to ``regular" Yukawa, we arrive at the following expression for $V_m$, now nonmonotonous and shifting signs with number}

 To illustrate the properties of pseudopotentials for parameters of choice for the systems we studied, we refer to \cref{un}.
-There are several key points we want to emphasize.
+There are several key points we want to emphasize. {First, you can see that for a large region the ratio of Fock and Hartree is indeed in favor of the former for oscillatory Yukawa.
+Second, for the ranges considered in the paper, the bulk of interaction is indeed confined to a handful of pseudopotentials, here illustrated for Yukawa interaction}.
 For our `effectively USR' interaction, even the first pseudopotentials are indeed at least 9 orders weaker than $V_0$.
 With the range increasing, $V_0$ starts to dwindle and $V_{>0}$ increases; as the range approaches the magnetic length, a change in pseudopotentials accelerates.
 Finally, you can see the asymptotics all the $V_n$ share regardless of the range.
 We chose to plot a double logarithm of $V_n$; due to variation in scale, it was the optimal way to showcase all those features in one chart, although not without drawbacks.

 It should be pointed out that Haldane pseudopotentials for Yukawa were also treated for a different problem in \cite{AndrMoll}; the resulting expressions agree to our conclusions.